DrTimothyAldenDavis/SuiteSparse/README.md

     CMAKE_OPTIONS="-DNPARTITION=1 -DNSTATIC=1 -DCMAKE_BUILD_TYPE=Debug" make

-That command will compile all of SuiteSparse except for SuiteSparse_metis (NPARTITION is true) in Debug mode.
+That command will compile all of SuiteSparse except for CHOLMOD/Partition Module, which relies on SuiteSparse_metis (NPARTITION is true).
+Debug mode will be used.
 The static libraries will not be built (NSTATIC is true).

     CMAKE_BUILD_TYPE:   Default: "Release", use "Debug" for debugging.